Coarse cohomology theories: Coarse ordinary cohomology

 If $X$ is a locally finite, discrete metric space, then the conditions of being a Borel function and of being locally bounded are vacuous.
 In this case the only difference between Roe's complex and our complex is the order of the limit $\lim_{U\in \cC}$ and the localization $\iota$.
 In Roe's case the limit is not derived.

 We now observe that the restriction maps $C_{U_{n+1}}(X;A)\to C_{U_{n}}(X;A)$ are surjective for all $n$ in $\nat$.
-This condition ensures that one can interchange the order of taking the limit and the localization.
-The assertion follows from this. \end{proof}
+As explained below this implies that one can interchange the order of taking the limit and the localization so that the assertion of the lemma follows.

+In order to see that we can interchange the order of taking the limit and the localization we model $\Ch_{\infty}$ using the model category structure on $\Ch $ whose weak equivalences are quasi-isomorphisms and whose fibrations are degree-wise epimorphisms.
+On $\Fun(\nat^{\op},\Ch)$ we then have a Reedy model category structure in which the diagram $(C_{U_{n}}(X;A))_{n\in \nat^{\op}}$ is fibrant.
+This implies that the canonical morphism